Make Gut Health a Priority

 Minimal saturated fat

 Include as many homemade meals as possible and fewer processed foods.

 There are 3 types of digestive irritants – Allergens, Intolerant-causing & Aggravators.
 Where you are allergic, intolerant to or cannot seem to digest certain things, it is always best to avoid them completely.
 Where an eliminated food is highly nutritious, always find an alternative that suits your digestive system.
 While we often ignore our body’s signals for the sake of enjoying a food or beverage, over time these irritants can cause significant damage to digestive function.

-Always seek help from a health practitioner when you need more tailored advice for gut health and healing.
+Always seek help from a heath practitioner when you need more tailored advice for gut health and healing.